gafoo173/HardView/Tools/README.md

 ---
 # License Notice

-All files in this folder are licensed under the **HardView Tools License (HVTL-1.0)**.
+All files in this folder are licensed under the **GPL-3**.
-The full text of the license can be found in the `LICENSE.HVTL.txt` file located in the root of this repository.
+The full text of the license can be found in the `LICENSE.GPL3` file located in the root of this repository.